 Chief Information Officer

 Joanna Young is Michigan State University’s Vice President for Information Technology and Chief Information Officer.
 Her information technology (IT) career includes over a decade in executive roles in higher education and insurance.
-She has a bachelor of science degree in business administration from the University of New Hampshire.
-She also completed the AICPCU Insurance Executive Program at the Wharton School at the University of Pennsylvania.

 Young’s experience includes applications development, infrastructure management, telecommunications, program management, auditing and mergers & acquisitions, both domestically and internationally.
 She has been accountable for internally and externally managed and hosted application and infrastructure services.
 She is experienced with and has prudently applied many business and information technology practices, ranging from Project Management Book of Knowledge (PMBOK), COBIT, ITIL, and Six Sigma.

 As CIO for Michigan State University, Young provides strategic management and vision across all units and campuses.
 In alignment with President Lou Anna K. Simon’s “Bolder By Design” vision, she’s setting the direction of IT to enable the administrative, academic, and research missions of MSU.
 She directs the spectrum of IT activities, including technology infrastructure, academic and research computing, clinical technology, administrative systems and grant and outreach activities.